WEC-Sim/WEC-Sim/README.md

 ### Terminology Guidelines
   - post-processing (not postprocessing)
-  - non-linear vs nonlinear?
+  - pre-processing (not preprocessing)
+  - nondimensional (not non-dimensional)
+  - nonlinear (not non-linear)
-  - non-dimensional (not nondimensional)
+  - drivetrain (not drive-train)
-  - drive-train vs drivetrain?

 ## Push the [WEC-Sim Website](http://wec-sim.github.io/WEC-Sim) Updates to GH-PAGES